Archiv8/add-gitignore/README.md

 ## Found an issue?

-Only an issue based around the packaging of Lerna will receive a response.
+Only an issue based around the packaging of add .gitignore will receive a response.
 This includes bugs, feature requests, todos etc, within the PKGBUILD or other files hosted in this repository.

 Should you discover an issue please:
   1. Take steps to ensure it is an issue with the packaging and not the upstream software.